erasureprotocol/NMR/README.md

 - `solc --gas contracts/FILE` to estimate gas usage

 ### Test
-- Start the test server: `npm run test-server`
+- `testrpc -p 6545` to start the test server
-- Run tests: `npm test`
+- `truffle test` to run the tests